 Up to 64% of women affected by cancer experience “altered sexuality”—their sex lives just feel different than they did before.
 There are physical side effects like fatigue, nausea, dry, painful, itchy, and burning vaginal tissues, and hormonal changes which make sex unappealing and painful.
 Altered self-image, depression, and anxiety can make it hard to connect with others and feel intimacy.
 These effects can last years after cancer treatment.
 If you are currently experiencing these effects, you are not alone and there are treatments that can help.

 Pelvic floor therapy may help.

 The therapists at Femina can help with some of the sexual problems that you may be feeling.
-Therapy may include:
+Therapy for sexual problems and cancer treatment may include:

 - Dilator therapy to help with pain with penetration and to prevent or reverse scarring if your vaginal tissues are affected